 Most employees like it, and some dislike it.
 However, in this period of the Coronavirus crisis, giving them a chance of working from home is a great opportunity.

 A recommendation to be given is to encourage them to download an app to boost employee productivity while working from home.

 For instance, these apps can have impressive results as they would either block distracting websites, managing schedules, or simply to take notes.

-In addition, you can send a gift to your employees working from home using Gemnote, as they have an extended catalog of great gift ideas.
-In fact, a gift will make them happier, more satisfied with their relationship with you, and ultimately more motivated.
+Besides, you can send a gift to your employees working from home using Gemnote, as they have an extended catalogue of great gift ideas.
+A gift will make them happier, more satisfied with their relationship with you, and ultimately more motivated.

 Whether you send a pair of socks, a customized cup or a plant with a nice card, you will certainly conquer your members of staff!

 To sum up, we highly encourage you to allow your employees to work from home to help prevent COVID-19 spread and ultimately, it will also help prevent employee burnout.